nfdi4objects/n4o-graph-importer/README.md

 Update metadata of a specific registered collection or register a new collection.

-*The metadata is not imported into the triple store!*

 #### DELETE /collection/:id

 Unregister a collection and remove it from the triple store and staging area.
 This implies [DELETE /collection/:id/remove](#delete-collectionidremove).

 #### POST /collection/:id/receive

 Receive and process collection data.
-Optional query parameters:

-- from (URL or local file in data directory)
-- format
+The location of the data is taken from collection metadata field `access` if existing.
+The location can be overridden with optional query parameter `from` with an URL or a file name from local data directory.

 #### GET /collection/:id/receive

-Get latest receive log of a collection. *Not implemented yet!*
+Get latest receive log of a collection.

 #### POST /collection/:id/load